-I was a young teenager when I first met Adam.
+I was a young teenager when I first met [pastor].
 I remember thinking him kind, humble, bright, and intelligent.
 When he was called to pastor our fledging church in Kingwood, I was thrilled.

 When I was about 16, I decided to take my chances and confide in him.
 It was a major leap of faith, especially given my previous attempt, speaking with Gary Davenport.
 However, my dad’s violence had recently escalated, and I was afraid he would murder me or one of my little sisters.

-So, I told Adam, “My dad threw an iron at my head.
+So, I told my pastor, “My dad threw an iron at my head.
 I ducked just in time, but it hit the wall behind my head, and dented the wall.”

-I remember the rage of my father when Adam informed him that he could not be an elder in our church.
-My dad claimed Adam said he wasn’t the right personality type.
-I remember fearing my dad had lost his chance at eldership because of what I’d told Adam, and that my dad might find out what I’d done.
+I remember the rage of my father when our pastor informed him that he could not be an elder in our church.
+My dad claimed the pastor said he wasn’t the right personality type.
+I remember fearing my dad had lost his chance at eldership because of what I’d told the pastor, and that my dad might find out what I’d done.

-Fast forward a few years later; I was married and Jason and I returned to Adam’s church.
+Fast forward a few years later; I was married and Jason and I returned to the pastor’s church.
 My mom had also reported my dad to the church and was going through an ugly drawn out divorce.
-Adam tried to counsel me, but recognized that I had PTSD, so he recommended I see a therapist.
+He tried to counsel me, but recognized that I had PTSD, so he recommended I see a therapist.

 Other NAPARC Pastors